n4x0r/n4x0r.github.io/_posts/2020-03-03-Deobfuscation_1.md

 - Input Dependant loops.
 - Range Dividers.

-Another approach to detect opaque predicates: Abstract Interpretation (TODO)
+Another approach to detect opaque predicates: Abstract Interpretation (TODO.
+Some nice [reference](https://www.msreverseengineering.com/blog/2018/2/26/concrete-and-abstract-interpretation-explained-through-chess) by Rolf Rolles)

 In the following section we will cover an approach to detect Range Dividers and how we can circumvent them.